EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 An individual who is responsible for installing, operating, maintaining and supporting one or more Resources or IT Services in a Resource Centre.
-In the scope of Operations, RC administrators primarily receive and react on incidents at their RC and on service requests notified through tickets created on the [EGI Helpdesk service] (http://ggus.eu).
+In the scope of Operations, RC administrators primarily receive and react on incidents at their RC and on service requests notified through tickets created on the [EGI Helpdesk service](https://ggus.eu).
 They should respond to the tickets in a suitable time frame as defined in the
 [RC OLA document](https://documents.egi.eu/document/31) and be aware of the alarms at their site, eg. through the